 Last weekend I decided to confront someone about the way they had been talking about me for months behind the closed doors of a Facebook group.
-I told them that the things they were saying were not just unfounded and with no real cause but were vile and much the same as I had heard being bullied as a child all those years ago in the school playground.
+I told them that the things they were saying were not just unfounded and with no real cause.
+They were vile and much the same as I had heard being bullied as a child all those years ago in the school playground.
 Their response?

 ‘People are bored of the whole bullying thing.
 It happened, it was shit.
 Get over it and move on.’

-I hadn’t mentioned bullying but they obviously realised that their behaviour amounted to that and they really couldn’t understand why, even now, 16 years after leaving school and three years after writing about being bullied, I was still talking about it.
+I hadn’t mentioned my childhood bullying but they obviously realised that their behaviour amounted to that – bullying adults.
+They really couldn’t understand why, even now, 16 years after leaving school and three years after writing about being bullied, I was still talking about it.
 Why being bullied was still a topic of conversation for me.